MS SQL Server Backup

 • Select SQL Server Authentication item, if you want to use proprietary SQL Server authentication.
 In case you use SQL Server authentication, specify the user name and password

-• Select the Check if the specified account has necessary permissions to perform backup check box if you want to make sure the specified credentials are granted with sufficient permissions.
-Once you click Next, the credentials will be checked if this account is granted enough permissions
+• Select the Check if the specified account has necessary permissions to perform backup check box if you want to make sure the specified credentials are granted with sufficient permissions to perform SQL Server database backup.
+Once you click Next, the credentials will be checked if this account is granted enough permissions.

 • To connect to SQL Server instance using SSL, select the Use secure connection (SSL/TLS) check box.